agntcy/app-sdk/README.md

 ## Getting Started

-Create an A2A server bridge with a custom network transport:
+Create an A2A server bridge with your network transport of choice:
 ```python
 from a2a.server import A2AServer
 from gateway_sdk.factory import GatewayFactory